pbrus/astro-quiz/README.md

 ![localhost-edit](http://www.astro.uni.wroc.pl/ludzie/brus/img/github/localhost-edit.png)

 Save changes and start/restart *Apache*.
 Open your web browser and test the application typing `localhost` into the address bar.

+## Usage

+The package contains demo files so you can easily test **astro-quiz** after the installation process.
+Of course you can prepare your own questions.
+Let's see the most important parts of the project.

+### Web browser

+A web browser is an interface for users and an administrator which oversees the users.
+To start quiz type into the address bar `localhost`.
+To see results, statistics and to manage the database, please type into address bar `localhost/admin.php`.
+Access to this page is secured by the password stored in the `astroquiz.cfg` file.

+### Define own quiz

+All files needed to define own quiz must be located at the `files/` directory.
+You should create a text file to store all questions, points, answers and names of images if are required.
+You can create as many text files as you need.
+The current quiz is called in the `astroquiz.cfg` file.

+I encourage to visit my website to see more detailed description of this program.
+The current link can be found on my [GitHub profile](https://github.com/pbrus).